amul67142/Gurgaon-Property-Finder/GIT_SETUP.md

-# 🚀 Git Setup & Push Guide
+do # 🚀 Git Setup & Push Guide

 ## Quick Start - Push to GitHub